 - To provide a rigorous college preparatory curriculum in a very structured learning environment using multisensory techniques for those students who remain through high school graduation.

-- To offer outreach programs to parents, physicians, psychologists and other professionals in the community.
+- To offer outreach programs to parents, teachers, and other professionals in the community beyond those directly involved with the academic programs at Fletcher.

 - To raise awareness of successful learning disability teaching techniques by offering professional development workshops and seminars to area educators.